Seattle-Computing-Resourcing/scr-learning/learning/py/variables.md

 Some words are reserved keywords, which cannot be used as variable names because they are used as code.
 Some examples are "if" and "True".

-::: details
+::: details List of Reserved Keywords

-These words cannot be used as variable names:

 False